mohammad-fouladgar/laravel-otp/README.md

 ### SMS Client

-You can use any SMS services for sending verification messages(it depends on your choice).
-For sending notifications via this package, first you need to implement the `Fouladgar\OTP\Contracts\SMSClient` contract.
+You can use any SMS services for sending password (it's totally up to you).

+For sending notifications via
+this package, first you need to implement the `Fouladgar\OTP\Contracts\SMSClient` contract.
 This contract requires you to implement `sendMessage` method.